devanshkejriwal/Sudokusolver/README.md

 # Sudokusolver
-A sudoku Solver made on C using the backtracking algorithm
+A sudoku Solver made with C using the backtracking algorithm